|Matthew Carr refused to use pure white in his drawings,

 and the gesture of it, and the subtle gradations you make with each successive

-with my medium—not fighting it—so that I can learn its full capabilities and
+with our medium—not fighting it—learning its full capabilities and

 Do you believe in going back when you are